A late confirmation statement can cause various problems for a limited company.

 What is a confirmation statement?

-Even if nothing has changed during the review period, it is still necessary to file a confirmation statement.
+Even if nothing has changed during a company’s review period, it is still necessary to file a confirmation statement to tell Companies House that your company information is correct.

-What is the deadline for submitting a confirmation statement?
+What is the deadline for filing a confirmation statement?

-A confirmation statement can also be filed early, during the review period.
-Submitting it early will automatically trigger the beginning of the next 12-month review period.
-In other words, the review period resets, and your confirmation date will be 12 months after the last confirmation date you submitted.
+It is also possible to file a confirmation statement early, at any point during the review period.
+Doing so will automatically trigger the beginning of a new 12-month review period.
+In other words, the review period resets and your next confirmation statement will be due 12 months after the date of the previous statement.

 Example 1: